starter497/Vindata-with-Topology/README.md

 $pip install persistencecurves

+If the pip and python are not up to date, you may have to enter in the command line, pip3 or python3 instead.

 To run the code, be sure you are using the latest python version.

 For many of us, you must enter $python3 filename.py